-The successful applicant(s) shall be bound by the Special and General Conditions of the draft grant agreement.
-Submission of a grant application (proposal) implies the acceptance of these Special and the General Conditions.
-This also includes the obligation of the provision of accurate, sincere and complete information within the context of this grant procedure including but not limited to filling out the provided forms with true, correct and complete data representing the real status of the applicant(s).
+The successful applicants shall be bound by the Special and General Conditions of the draft grant agreement.
+Submission of a grant application (proposal) by the consortium implies the acceptance of these Special and the General Conditions.
+This also includes the obligation of the provision of accurate, sincere and complete information within the context of this grant procedure including but not limited to filling out the provided forms with true, correct and complete data representing the real status of the applicant.

-In the event of a grant awarded by the GSA following this call, a grant agreement11 drawn up in Euro and detailing the conditions and level of funding, will be sent to the mono-beneficiary or to the coordinator of the consortium, alongside a description of the procedure in view to formalise the obligations of the parties.
+In the event of a grant awarded by the GSA following this call, a grant agreement drawn up in Euro and detailing the conditions and level of funding will be sent to the coordinator of the consortium, alongside a description of the procedure in view to formalise the obligations of the parties.

-- The mono-beneficiary shall sign two (2) copies of the original grant agreement and shall then return it to the GSA for countersignature. - ➤ The coordinator, representing the awarded consortium, on the basis of duly provided powers of attorney (Mandate Annex IV of the grant agreement) shall sign 2 (two) copies of the original agreement and shall then return it to the GSA for countersignature.
+The coordinator, representing the awarded consortium, on the basis of duly provided powers of attorney (Mandate - Annex IV of the grant agreement) shall sign 2 (two) copies of the original agreement and shall then return it to the GSA for countersignature.

-In case the GSA requests additional supporting documents12 to be made available and if these are not submitted within the relevant deadlines, the GSA reserves the right to cancel the award and/or the grant agreement signature process and re-allocate the budget.
+In case the GSA requests the below documents14 to be made available and if these are not submitted within the relevant deadlines, the GSA reserves the right to cancel the award and/or the grant agreement signature process and re-allocate the budget.
 These documents being:

-- Submission of all supporting documents pertaining to the Declaration of Honour (A5 form) for each affected applicant (and affiliated entity if case may be) in due time upon request by GSA after the receipt of such request; - (2) Submission of the signed grant agreement by the mono-beneficiary or by the coordinator13 at latest 1 (one) month after the receipt of the grant agreement for the signature process.
+- (1) Submission of all supporting documents pertaining to the Declaration of Honour (A5 form) for each co-applicant (and affiliated entity if the case may be) in due time upon request by GSA after the receipt of such request; - (2) Submission of the signed grant agreement by the coordinator with authorization (i.e.: Mandate Annex IV of the grant agreement) for each co-applicant at latest 1 (one) month after the coordinator's receipt of the grant agreement for the signature process.

-Applicants are reminded to start immediately the collection of the supporting documents for the relevant points in the Declaration of Honour upon GSA's request, bearing in mind that particularly for large consortia, the collection of documents may be very time consuming.
+Applicants are reminded to start immediately the collection of the supporting documents for the relevant points in the Declaration of Honour upon GSA's request, bearing in mind that particularly for large consortia, the collection of documents may be very time-consuming.